Purgatorio: Shore of the island (Cantos I–II)

-In a contrast to Charon's ferry across the Acheron in the Inferno, Christian souls are escorted by an Angel Boatman from their gathering place somewhere near Ostia, the seaport of Rome at the mouth of the Tiber, through the Pillars of Hercules across the seas to the Mountain of Purgatory.
+In marked contrast to Charon's ferry across the Acheron in the Inferno, Christian souls are escorted by an angel pilot from their gathering place somewhere near Ostia, the seaport of Rome at the mouth of the Tiber, through the Pillars of Hercules across the seas to the Mountain of Purgatory.
 The souls arrive singing In exitu Israel de Aegypto.
 In his Letter to Cangrande, Dante explains that this reference to Israel leaving Egypt refers both to the redemption of Christ and to "the conversion of the soul from the sorrow and misery of sin to the state of grace".
-Dante recognizes his friend Casella among the souls there (Canto II).
+Dante recognises his friend Casella among the souls there (Canto II).

 The Excommunicate

 The poets begin to climb in the early hours of morning.
 On the lower slopes, Dante and Virgil first encounter the excommunicate, who are detained at the base of the cliff for a period thirty times as long as their period of contumacy.
 The excommunicate include Manfred of Sicily.
 Manfred explains that prayer from those currently alive and in the grace of God may reduce the amount of time a soul spends in purgatory.
 The meeting with Manfred is over by about 9 AM.
 (Canto III).